Trip directory

 Use the layers

-Open the state page when you need the chapter frame, the segment page when you need route rhythm, and the place pages when you want the stops to feel more precise.
+Use the state chapter for the broad frame, the segment for drive rhythm, and the place guides when the stops need more precision.

 Keep it manageable